Unf*ck Yourself Book Summary, You are What You Do

 Man jump in the air

-• You’re always winning because your brain is wired to.
-The trouble comes when what you really want on a subconscious level and what you say you want are different, sometimes radically so.
+• You’re consistently winning because your brain is wired to.
+The trouble comes when what you subconsciously and what you say you want is different, sometimes radically.

 • Right now, your mind may be unconquerable at proving that you’re not worthy of love, that you’re lazy, or that you’ll always be out of shape or never have any money.

-• We are wired to win – we just have to point ourselves in the right direction so we can win at something we consciously choose.
+• We are wired to win – we must point ourselves in the right direction to succeed at something we consciously choose.

 3) I Got This